kumarsanthosh7391-ops/MathServer/README.md

 ## Date:30/9/25

 ## AIM:
- To design a website to calculate the power of a lamp filament in an incandescent bulb in the server side.
+ To design a website to calculate the body mass webserver

 ## FORMULA: